BVI-VFI: A Video Quality Database for Video Frame Interpolation: Evaluation of Objective Quality Metrics

 \subsection{Summary}

-From the evaluation results presented above, we observed that firstly, none of the 28 tested quality models showed consistent performance across different frame rates.
-This indicates that consideration should be taken on how humans perceive the interpolation artefacts at different frame rates.
-Secondly, the evaluated metrics were also not robust against various types of interpolation algorithms, with most models except FRQM performing better on sequences interpolated by DL-based VFI methods.
+From the evaluation results presented above, we observed that firstly, none of the 33 tested quality models showed consistent performance across different frame rates, {while an ideal perceptual VFI quality metric should be robust at different frame rates.} Secondly, the evaluated metrics were also not robust against various types of interpolation algorithms, with most models except FRQM performing better on sequences interpolated by DL-based VFI methods.
 Finally, our results showed that the motion saliency-based full reference VQA model, FAST, achieved the best overall performance on predicting the perceptual quality of interpolated videos, in particular on those interpolated by DL-based VFI methods.
-However, the overall SRCC value achieved by FAST was 0.64, which is far from satisfactory.
+However, the overall SRCC value achieved by FAST was 0.70, which is far from satisfactory.
 Therefore, a much more accurate quality metric is urgently needed which can better predict the perceptual quality of interpolated videos.